|

 Rare Shower?

 One more thing.
 Just read this article about the Aurigids meteor shower.
 I didn't realize that some showers weren't annual.
-Looks like a great excuse to get up early on Sept 1st.
+Looks like a great excuse to get up

 5:00 am est